 Practice which eventually merged with North East-based Rowlands, which is now part of the expanding, nationwide Baldwins Accountants Group.
 David’s professional experience of charity accounts and audit brings great experience to Henry Dancer Days.

 With David’s practice having acted for Henry’s family for many years prior to his illness, David was keen to support our charity once it was established.
 He has two sons, one of whom is the Captain of the England Physical Disability cricket team.
 The team includes a Henry Dancer Days beneficiary and they have supported our charity in their fundraising.

 Sally, a local GP, is a close friend of Jane.
 Their friendship spans about 24 years and they have supported each other through many of life’s trials and tribulations.
 Many tears and laughs have been shared over the years.
 Whilst feeling rather inadequate, Sally attempted to support Jane through the greatest life event of all, the death of her beloved son Henry.
 Sally was delighted to be invited to be a trustee of the Henry Dancer Days charity set up by Jane in Henry’s memory.

 Clare Chillingworth is our newest Trustee.
 Clare has an extensive background in fundraising, having worked at the University of Cambridge and more recently at two local hospices in the North East.
-Her current role is as Grants & Projects Manager at Durham Cathedral.
+Her current role is the Trusts & Foundation Fundraising Manager at the Bone Cancer Research Trust.
 In her spare time, she looks after her two young boys, one crazy Beagle and enjoys all things outdoors.
 Interesting but useless fact about Clare: she is also a qualified, but non-practicing, physiotherapist (and promises not to offer any advice!).